LagoVista/docs/faq.md

 Bottom Line - Yes!
 NuVioT implements many layers of security that are architected in to the core.
 See our [security overview](./Security/Index.md) for more information.

 **What is an Attribute?**
-An [attibute](./Workflows/Attributes.md) is a peice of data that is associated with a device through a device configuraiton.
+An [attibute](./Workflows/Attributes.md) is a peice of data that is associated with a device through a device configuration.